johnz8606/git-practice/README.md

 # Git and Github practice

-a fact-paced course for getting up to speed with Git and Github
+a fast-paced course for getting up to speed with Git and Github